simonhughxyz/fzf-bin/README.md

 # fzf-bin
-A collection of scripts using the fantastic fzf utility (https://github.com/junegunn/fzf).
+A collection of scripts using the fantastic [fzf utility](https://github.com/junegunn/fzf).

 | Script Name   | Language | Description                    |
 |:--------------|:---------|:-------------------------------|